College Arts Access Program

 SAIC undergraduate students with proven leadership skills serve as role models and mentors for CPS students interested in following similar paths.
 Each mentor is matched with a small group of CAAP students, and they will work together for multiple semesters.
 Through continued dialogue and interaction, the advisors and mentors will fortify students’ commitment to the program and their work.

 Holistic financial support is an integral part of this program.
 Funds are allocated for art supplies, transportation to and from all classes and events, and a meal plan.
 Students and their families will have access to financial services advisors to guide them through the college application process.
-Parents and guardians will have the option to attend workshops/webinars that provides information about scholarships, grants, and financial aid applications.
+Parents and guardians will have the option to attend workshops/webinars that provide information about scholarships, grants, and financial aid applications.